Pathverse/pv-auto-client-gitops-template/README.md

 ### What It Does

-1. Checks out your repository
+1. Checks out your repository (target branch)
-2. Sets up Dart SDK
+2. Sets up Dart SDK with package caching
-3. Clones and runs pv-auto-client tool
+3. Installs pv-auto-client globally from Git
-4. Generates API client from Postman collection
+4. Creates .env with Postman credentials
-5. Commits changes if any
-6. Creates a new branch with format: `generated-YYYY-MM-DD`
-7. Pushes branch and creates a Pull Request
+5. Runs pv-auto-client with:
+   - `--overwrite-dependencies` (ensure deps up to date)
+   - `--overwrite-build` (refresh build.yaml)
+   - `--delete-conflicting` (clean generation)
+6. Commits changes directly to target branch (if any)
+7. Creates date-based mirror branch: `generated-YYYY-MM-DD`

 ### Branch Naming